Moving boundary problems with Ermakov symmetry reduction: nonlinear superposition principle and reciprocal transformation applications: A class of Moving Boundary Problems

-It is important to record that the nonlinear evolution equation \eqref{ec} which can admit classical Ermakov symmetry reduction may be embedded in a wide class of temporally-modulated equations which inherit this property via application of transformations of the type $T^{*}$ given by which augmented by the relation $\rho^{*}=\rho^{-1}$ admit the involutory property $T^{**}=I$.
+which augmented by the relation $\rho^{*}=\rho^{-1}$ admit the involutory property $T^{**}=I$.
 Application of $T^{*}$ to the moving boundary problems determined by \eqref{ec1} - \eqref{cero} may be made to embed it in a wide class of temporally-modulated such Stefan-type problems which admit integrable classical Ermakov symmetry reduction.
-Involutory transformations such as $T^{*}$ have their genesis in the autonomisation of Ermakov-type systems \cite{9}.
-In modern soliton theory, spatial analogues of $T^{*}$ have been applied in \cite{10} to link modulated coupled systems to their canonical unmodulated counterparts.
-The key characteristic solitonic properties of the latter such as invariance under certain Bäcklund type transformations \cite{11} and being amenable to the inverse scattering procedure \cite{12} are thereby inherited by the associated spatially modulated systems.
+Involutory transformations such as $T^{*}$ have their genesis in the autonomisation of Ermakov-type systems \cite{athorne}.
+In modern soliton theory, spatial analogues of $T^{*}$ have been applied in \cite{rogers7} to link modulated coupled systems to their canonical unmodulated counterparts.
+The key characteristic solitonic properties of the latter such as invariance under certain Bäcklund type transformations \cite{rogers8} and being amenable to the inverse scattering procedure \cite{ablowitz1} are thereby inherited by the associated spatially modulated systems.